 Enjoy reading!

-Dr. Cordula Endter, deputy professor for social gerontology and head of degree program
+Dr. Cordula Endter, former substitute professor for social gerontology

 Prof. Dr. Andreas Hoff in an interview